 Throughout the past two years, the regulations, the licensed producers, and the boundaries between the legacy market and the legal market have been anything but easy to understand.
 It’s no wonder that the average Canadian may be slightly confused about what’s going on in the cannabis industry.
 But with the confusion and chaos comes the incredible market opportunity to legally produce and sell cannabis to an entire G7 nation, for the first time ever.
-That’s why we’re creating a three-part blog series for individuals thinking about applying for a Health Canada cannabis licence.
-In this series, we’re going to simplify many of the harder to understand requirements that are outlined in lengthy documents from Health Canada, and tell you what it’s like to go through each stage of the application journey, based on what we have seen from our own experience.
+That’s why we’re providing an introduction for individuals thinking about applying for a Health Canada cannabis licence.
+In this article, we’re going to simplify many of the harder to understand requirements that are outlined in lengthy documents from Health Canada, and tell you what it’s like to go through each stage of the application journey, based on what we have seen from our own experience.

 What is a Licensed Producer?